McOtech/Student-Registration-System/README.md

-# KSUCUMC
+# Student Registration System

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.4.
+This is a web project developed on angular and Nodejs.
+It implements the process of student registration in any given learning institution.

 ## Development server